trustification/rust-rfcs/text/0000-sigstore-integration.md

 * Should crates.io use the signing information to enforce that the signature of crate-to-be-published matches the publisher?
 * Opt-in or opt-out of signing and/or verification
+* How does it relate to TUF for signing crates.io index?

 <!--
 - What parts of the design do you expect to resolve through the RFC process before this gets merged?